theislab/cellrank/docs/source/api.rst

 Additionally, there is a set of plotting functions which can be used downstream of either analysis mode.

-The utilities are mainly for fitting continuous models to gene expression data and are utilised in some of the plotting functions, like :func:`cellrank.pl.gene_trends`.
+The utilities are mainly for fitting continuous models to gene expression data and are utilized in some of the plotting functions, like :func:`cellrank.pl.gene_trends`.

 Tools
 ~~~~~